Apollo 17: First EVA

-Second and third EVAs
+Second EVA

 On December 12, awakened by a recording of "Ride of the Valkyries" played from Mission Control, Cernan and Schmitt began their second lunar excursion.
 The first order of business was to provide the rover's fender a better fix.
 Overnight, the flight controllers devised a procedure communicated by John Young: taping together four stiff paper maps to form a "replacement fender extension" and then clamping it onto the fender.
 The astronauts carried out the new fix which did its job without failing until near the end of the third excursion.
 Cernan and Schmitt then departed for station 2—Nansen Crater, at the foot of the South Massif.
 When they arrived, their range from the Challenger was 7.6 kilometers (4.7 miles, 25,029 feet).
 This remains the furthest distance any spacefarers have ever traveled away from the safety of a pressurizable spacecraft while on a planetary body, and also during an EVA of any type.
 The astronauts were at the extremity of their "walkback limit", a safety constraint meant to ensure that they could walk back to the LM if the rover failed.
 They began a return trip, traveling northeast in the rover.

 At station 3, Schmitt fell to the ground while working, looking so awkward that Parker jokingly told him that NASA's switchboard had lit up seeking Schmitt's services for Houston's ballet group, and the site of station 3 was in 2019 renamed Ballet Crater.
 Cernan took a sample at Station 3 that was to be maintained in vacuum until better analytical techniques became available, joking with the CAPCOM, Parker, about placing a note inside.
 The container remained unopened until 2022.